 This is a short but sweet tip; if you're out of Revives and need to resurrect a creature, then spend Candy through a Power Up or Evolve and it'll come back to life with HP.
 Handy if you're in a pinch!

-Pokémon Go - How to get Candy, Candy costs for each Pokémon
+Pokémon Go Candy - How to get Candy, how Rare Candy works

 How to get Candy as easily as possible, and how much you'll need to spend.